IABTechLab/adscert/README.md

 - will fail on first run because credentials for the signer do not yet exist in the verifier signatory; credentials will be updated after the failure, and the verification attempt will succeed on the second run the signing and receiving/verifying parties must have published public keys for verification to succeed

-### To Sign a Request, invoke it against a local web server, and verify the signature, within the docker containers do the following:
+### To Sign a Request, invoke it against a local web server, and verify the signature, do the following:

 **Run the signer docker container:**